WKJBryan/Text-to-3D/README.md

 ## 📄 License

-GPL Version 3 - See LICENSE file for details
+GPL-3.0 - See LICENSE file for details

 ## 🙏 Acknowledgments